yawetse/getperiodic/README.md

 GetPeriodic is a boilerplate node application that aggregates social feeds and provides and API to cache your social data.
 GetPeriodic is built on top of railwayjs (express/connect mvc framework for node) and passportjs (for authentication).

+## Dependencies

+You must have node > 0.6.12 (this was tested on 0.6.12)

+1. node with gyp installed

+	'$ npm install -g node-gyp'

 ## Installation

 1. Install via npm